lizzyyi1993/linkedin_jobs/README.md

-# Data Analatics Job Postings Analysis
+# Data Analytics Job Postings Analysis

 ## Overview
 The purpose of this project is to explore the data science opportunities in the job market nowadays, help data analytics enthusiasts land their dream jobs in the data analytics